reviskostis/GW_dark_sirens/README.md

 # GW_dark_sirens
-This repository contains the procedure of obtaining key ingredients and parameters values for the MCMC simulations with Montepython for GW and more precisely Dark Sirens.
+This repository contains the procedure for obtaining key ingredients and parameter values for the MCMC simulations with Montepython for GW and more precisely Dark Sirens.
+It contains also the details for the setup of every simulation used during my Master's thesis at RWTH Aachen University, where I worked under the supervision of Prof.Dr.
+Julien Lesgourgues.
+The provided notebooks present the methodology of the extraction of GW number density distribution.